ksalazar3/ASHE/index.md

 Academic Capitalism (AC) (Slaughter and Rhoades, 2004)
 - RDT assumes restoring state funding would compel universities to de-emphasize nonresident enrollment/recruiting
 - AC suggests pursuit of revenue displaces public-good mission for market logic
-- *Recruiting by universities with similar external conditions can differ depending how whether or to what extent "market logic" ideology is adopted*
+- *Recruiting by universities with similar external conditions can differ depending to what extent "market logic" ideology is adopted*

 --- &twocol